 Carts are Coming!

-⚠️UPDATE: New trash/recycling carts delayed until later this fall.
+⚠️UPDATE: New trash/recycling carts delayed until later this winter.

 Delivery to all single-family homes and townhomes that receive curbside collection services will still take place, but the city is making program updates to provide more flexibility to our curbside collection services.